medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 Pre-provisioned dashboards are included in the `CHT` folder in the Grafana UI should not be updated directly.

-These instructions have been tested against Ubuntu, but should work against any OS that meets the prerequisites:
+These instructions have been tested against Ubuntu, but should work against any OS that meets the prerequisites.
+They follow a happy path assuming you need to only set a secure password and specify the URL(s) to monitor:

 1. Run the following commands to clone this repository, initialize your `.env` file, create a secure password and create your data directories: